Skip to main content

 MySQL compatibility alias deep dive

 Core no longer owns a first-party MySQL implementation.
-The provider id mysql is a compatibility alias for the external package kl-mysql-storage.
+The provider id mysql is a compatibility alias for the external package kl-plugin-storage-mysql.

 What it does